provenance-io/docs/ecosystem/financial-services-blockchain/token-economics.md

 ## Staking Hash

-The Provenance Blockchain blockchain network is a public Proof-Of-Stake \(PoS\) blockchain, meaning that the weight of validators is determined by the amount of staking tokens \(Hash\) bonded to them as collateral.
+The Provenance Blockchain network is a public Proof-Of-Stake \(PoS\) blockchain, meaning that the weight of validators is determined by the amount of staking tokens \(Hash\) bonded to them as collateral.
 These Hash can be self-delegated directly by the validator or delegated to them by other Hash holders.
 Hash holders can select any number of validators to delegate some or all of their Hash to stake.
 Any Hash holder can declare their intention to become a validator by sending a create-validator transaction to the network.
 From there, they become validator candidates.

 The weight \(i.e. voting power\) of a validator determines whether or not they are an active validator.
 Only the top $$N_{V}$$validators with the most voting power will be active validators - those in the Active Set.
 Only validators in the Active Set, and by association those who delegated to them, receive rewards and have the right to participate in governance.